 - Over-efficacy.
 Gene drives are so effective that an accidental release could change an entire species quickly.
 For example, if a few invasive species with the all-male gene drive made it back to their native habitat, they could wipe out the native population.
 A labratory escape could be catastrophic.

 - Gene Flow.
 Genes don’t just affect a single species – neighboring species often interbreed.
 This isn’t catastrophic if the gene you promote is relatively harmless to the species itself, like malaria resistance in mosquitos spreading to a different species of mosquito.
-But the all-male gene drive, used to eliminate invasive species, could be devastating.
+Scientists eliminate invasive species using the all-male gene drive, could be devastating.

 - Malicious Use.
 Gene drives are shockingly easy to pull off – an undergraduate can handle the science.
 So far, scientists have been cautious and responsible with the science.
 But that might not always be true.